-- (VI) Academy examinations. - (A) All academies shall administer written, oral or practical examinations periodically during each academy in order to measure the attainment of course objectives or performance outcomes as specified in the Basic Academic Training Program or Reserve Academic Training Program. - (B) The academy director shall prescribe the manner, method of administration, frequency and length of academy examinations. - (C) The time allotted for academic examinations shall be in addition to the number of Required Minimum Hours for each course as specified in the Basic Academic Training Program or Reserve Academic Training Program. - (VII) Academy certificates of completion. - (A) The academy director shall issue a certificate of completion to each trainee who successfully completes all requirements of the approved academy within two (2) years of enrollment. - (B) Only a trainee who has attended and successfully completed all academic classes and all three (3) skills training programs shall be issued an academy certificate of completion. - (C) Each academy certificate of completion shall contain the following information: - (1) Trainee's name; and - (2) Name of the approved academy; and - (3) Type of academy (Basic or Reserve); and
+- (VI) Academy examinations. - (A) All academies shall administer written, oral or practical examinations periodically during each academy in order to measure the attainment of course objectives or performance outcomes as specified in the Basic Academic Training Program or Reserve Academic Training Program. - (B) The academy director shall prescribe the manner, method of administration, frequency and length of academy examinations. - (C) For academic courses, the time allotted for examinations shall be in addition to the number of Required Minimum Hours for each course as specified in the Basic Academic Training Program or Reserve Academic Training Program. - (D) For skills training programs, the time allotted for examinations or testing is included within the total program hours of each program. - (VII) Academy certificates of completion. - (A) The academy director shall issue a certificate of completion to each trainee who successfully completes all requirements of the approved academy within two (2) years of enrollment. - (B) Only a trainee who has attended and successfully completed all academic classes and all required skills training programs shall be issued an academy certificate of completion. - (C) Each academy certificate of completion shall contain the following information: - (1) Trainee's name; and - (2) Name of the approved academy; and - (3) Type of academy (Basic or Reserve); and - (4) Date of academy completion (month, day, year); and

-- (4) Date of academy completion (month, day, year); and - (5) Total number of hours of the completed academy; and - (6) Signature of the academy director and/or agency or academic representative. - (7) Reserve academy certificates of completion shall additionally state whether the total number of academy hours does or does not include the approved law enforcement driving program.
+- (5) Total number of hours of the completed academy; and - (6) Signature of the academy director and/or agency or academic representative. - (7) Reserve academy certificates of completion shall additionally state whether the total number of academy hours does or does not include the approved law enforcement driving program.

-(g) Instructors.
+(g) Instructors

-- (I) Minimum qualifications. - (A) Academic instructors shall possess the requisite education, experience and/or training necessary, as determined by the academy director, to competently instruct specific academic courses or blocks of instruction. - (B) Skills instructors shall meet the minimum qualifications as described in Rule 23, Academy Skills Instructors. - (II) Instructor files. - (A) A file shall be maintained for each instructor who teaches any portion of an academic class or skills training class. - (1) For academic instructors, the file must contain a current resume and/or other documentation that substantiates the instructor's qualifications. - (2) For skills instructors, the file must contain copies of the relevant certificates of completion referenced in Rule 23, Academy Skills Instructors, and/or a copy of the applicable skills instructor approval letter issued by POST. - (B) The academy shall maintain current contact information for each instructor.
+- (I) Minimum qualifications. - (A) Academic instructors shall possess the requisite education, experience and/or training necessary, as determined by the academy director, to competently instruct specific academic courses or blocks of instruction. - (B) Skills instructors shall meet the minimum qualifications as described in Rule 23, Academy Skills Instructors. - (II) Instructor files. - (A) A file (electronic or hard copy) shall be maintained for each instructor who teaches any portion of an academic class or skills training class. - (1) For academic instructors, the file must contain a current resume and may contain additional documentation that substantiates the instructor's qualifications. - (2) For skills instructors, the file must contain copies of the relevant certificates of completion referenced in Rule 23, Academy Skills Instructors, and/or a copy of the applicable skills instructor approval letter issued by POST. - (B) The academy shall maintain current contact information for each instructor.